 A registered manufacturer or a person who has ceased to be a registered manufacturer can apply for a refund of sales tax in relation to bad debts.
 The conditions for the refund application are that:

 This publication is a quick reference guide outlining Malaysian tax information which is based on taxation laws and current practices.
-This booklet also incorporates in coloured italics the 2020 Malaysian Budget proposals announced on 11 October 2019 and the Finance Bill 2019.
+This booklet also incorporates in coloured italics the 2022 Malaysian Budget proposals based on the Budget 2022 announcement on 29 October 2021 and the Finance Bill 2021.
 These proposals will not become law until their enactment and may be amended in the course of their passage through Parliament.

 This booklet is intended to provide a general guide to the subject matter and should not be regarded as a basis for ascertaining the liability to tax in specific circumstances.
 No responsibility for loss to any person acting or refraining from acting as a result of any material in this publication can be accepted by PricewaterhouseCoopers.
 Readers should not act on the basis of this publication without seeking professional advice.